elchananbloom/init2WinIt/bank-account-plan.md

 Plan to meet requirement:
 The team will implement role-based access control using Spring Security.
 The system will have at least two roles: User and Admin.

-Users will be able to : Create a userAccount, login to a user account, Create a Bank account, create a loan application, withdraw/deposit (update) from Bank Account, View accounts, approved loans and pending loans, close (Delete) a bank account, withdraw (delete) a loan Application while its pending, and pay loans.
+Users will be able to : Create a userAccount, login to a user account, Create a Bank account, create a loan application, withdraw/deposit (update) from Bank Account, View accounts, view approved loans and pending loans, withdraw (delete) a loan Application while its pending, and pay loans.

 Admins will be able to: view all loan applications, accept loan applications, reject loan application ,create transaction categories, view transaction categories, delete transaction categories (Not in use), delete loan applications (Must be pending), update transaction categories, view statistics.